Infinitylogo/Financial_report_with_langChain/README.md

 }

-still one issue persist which one is, Extracting and calculating the overall ROI and INVESTMENT, i am not getting for some cases.
+I am encountering issues with extracting and calculating the overall ROI and Total Investment for certain cases.

-For result:-- Find it in the Results folder there will screenshot of the outputs received.
+For the results, check the Results folder where you will find a screenshot of the outputs received.